Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Sensitivity analysis: log transform

 \section{Sensitivity analysis: log transform}

-In \eqref{eq:opt-problem-2}, which is the basis for the experiments in the main paper, we use a log transform of the MMD term in the criterion.
+In Equation \eqref{eq:opt-problem}, which is the basis for the experiments in the main paper, we use a log transform of the IPM term in the criterion.
 The current section compares the performance of (local) optimizers of this problem, which we call the ``log'' problem, for short, to those of

 which we call the ``no-log'' problem, for short.
-In the above display, we can see that there is no log transform on the MMD term, but in addition, the penalty on the \smash{$\RTVk$} seminorm has been squared.
-This is done because without such a transformation, one can show that the problem (MMD term plus \smash{$\RTVk$} seminorm) does not attain its infimum, unless $\lambda$ is chosen very carefully so that the infimum in zero.
-By squaring the penalty, the criterion in \eqref{eq:opt-problem-3} is coercive, which guarantees (since it is also continuous) that it will attain its infimum.
-In both \eqref{eq:opt-problem-2} and \eqref{eq:opt-problem-3}, we fix $\lambda = 1$, and use \texttt{torch.optim.Adam} with \texttt{betas} parameter $(0.9, 0.99)$.
+In the above display, we can see that there is no log transform on the IPM term, but in addition, the penalty on the \smash{$\RTVk$} seminorm has been squared.
+This is done because without such a transformation, one can show that the problem (IPM term plus \smash{$\RTVk$} seminorm) does not attain its infimum, unless $\lambda$ is chosen very carefully so that the infimum in zero.
+By squaring the penalty, the criterion in \eqref{eq:opt-problem-2} is coercive, which guarantees (since it is also continuous) that it will attain its infimum.
+In both \eqref{eq:opt-problem} and \eqref{eq:opt-problem-2}, we fix $\lambda = 1$, and use \texttt{torch.optim.Adam} with \texttt{betas} parameter $(0.9, 0.99)$.
 We explore the behavior for different learning rates and numbers of iterations.
 Throughout, we focus on the ``var-one'' setting described in Table \ref{table:experiments-setup}, and use $N=10$ neurons.
 The summary of our findings is as follows.

-\begin{itemize} \item Optimizing the ``log'' problem typically results in a larger MMD value compared to the ``no-log'' problem, especially for larger $k,d$, and especially under the null.
+\begin{itemize} \item Optimizing the ``log'' problem typically results in a larger IPM value compared to the ``no-log'' problem, especially for larger $k,d$, and especially under the null.

 \item Optimizing the ``log'' and ``no-log'' problems generally results in similar ROC curves, however, for larger $k,d$, the ``no-log'' ROC curves can actually be slightly better.
-This actually appears to be driven by the fact that ``no-log'' optimization is \emph{relatively worse} in terms of the MMD values obtained under the null, which gives it a slightly greater separation and slightly higher power.
+This actually appears to be driven by the fact that ``no-log'' optimization is \emph{relatively worse} in terms of the IPM values obtained under the null, which gives it a slightly greater separation and slightly higher power.

-\item The ``log'' problem is more robust to the choice of learning rate, both in terms of the MMD values and ROC curves obtained, especially for larger $k,d$.
+\item The ``log'' problem is more robust to the choice of learning rate, both in terms of the IPM values and ROC curves obtained, especially for larger $k,d$.

 \item The ``log'' problem typically shows faster convergence (number of iterations required to approach a local optimum), especially for larger $k,d$. \end{itemize}

 Figures \ref{fig:mmd-comparison-lognolog}--\ref{fig:roc-curves-diff-iter} display the results from our sensitivity analyses.
 In each one, the figure caption explains the salient points about the setup and takeaways.
 We remark that results for $k=4$ (not included for brevity) show qualitatively similar but even more extreme behavior.